Nardics/dc-segregation-legacy/README.md

 Mapping the two sides of multiple geographies in Washington DC.
 ## What to map ?
 Redlining was a system of unofficially grading portions cities according to several factors, including human and economic.
 The policies and practices intentionally deprived African-American and other households of color,thus limiting their acess to homeownership and opportunities to build wealth.
 Unwittingly, the practice has left a legacy of obscure/inconspicuous geographies in its wake.
 I want to build a project which highlights some environmental and socio-economic factors, which may be legacy effects of the practice of redlining in the city.

 # Where to map?
-The map will focus on Washington D.C., and examine data at the Census Tract level.
+The map will focus on Washington D.C., and examine the distribution patterns of several metrics at Census Tract level.

-# Why map?
+# Why/When map?

 This mapping project began as an exploration of the hidden threats posed by leaking underground storage tanks (LUSTs) in the D.C. area.
 The intent was to examine and depict the 'what', 'who' and 'where' of these installations, along with the existing and potential impacts on the general population and the environment.

-Washington D.C has a storied history of segregation.
-As time elapsed, however, further examination of the data revealed some other patterns which begged to be explored.
-These geographies fell into two (2) broad categories, namely:
+These geographies fell into two (2) broad categories:

 1. socio-economic factors
 2. Environmental factors

+However, the data began to reveal that there was another story to tell - of the above-mentioned geographies.

-The categories were examined from a historical perspective, with the intent of exploring the legacy of 'redlining', to determine any discernable patterns as a result of the practice.
+The data categories were examined from a historical perspective, with the intent of exploring the legacy of 'redlining', to determine any discernable patterns as a result of the practice.

 ### Sub-categories